checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

 ## Building an LLVM package.

 If you would like to build an LLVM package, first follow the steps in setting up a build directory for building a package.
-On both Windows and Linux, change directory to the build directory, and run ninja package
+On both Windows and Linux, change directory to the build directory, and run

+ `ninja package`.

 ## Updating sources to the latest sources for LLVM/Clang